 Geometry Honors builds upon the materials learned in Algebra I Honors.
 In Geometry, students will engage in grade level Common Core State Standards (CCSS).
 Topics covered include the language of geometry (points, lines, planes and angles), reasoning and proofs (paragraph, two column, flow, indirect, and coordinate), parallel and perpendicular lines, congruent triangles, applications of congruent triangles, quadrilaterals, similarity, right triangles and trigonometry, circles, polygons and area, surface area and volume, coordinate geometry, and transformations.

-This course moves at a faster pace than Geometry Essentials, and consequently includes topics not covered at in the Essentials level course.
+This course moves at a faster pace than Geometry Essentials, and consequently includes topics not covered in the Essentials level course.

 Algebra II (Honors)